Olical/EventEmitter/docs/guide.md

     ee.addListener('foo', listener);
     ee.removeListener('foo', listener);

+If you want a listener to remove itself after it has been called or after a condition has been met then all you need to do is return true.

+    function listener1() {
+        // If a condition is met then remove the listener if(completed) {
+            return true;
+        }
+    }

+    function listener2() {
+        // Always remove after use
+        return true;
+    }

+    ee.addListeners('foo', [listener1, listener2]);
+    ee.emitEvent('foo');

 You can also remove whole events and all of their attached listeners with the `removeEvent` method.
 If you pass an event name to the method then it will remove that event and it's listeners.

     function listener1() {